Axion Mixing in the String Axiverse: Cosmological implications

 \section{Cosmological implications}

-In this section, we briefly discuss the potential cosmological implications of axion mass mixing in the string axiverse, including axion relic density, isocurvature fluctuations, dark energy, domain walls, gravitational waves, and also primordial black holes.
-Notice that this is only a brief overview of these cosmological effects mentioned above, intended to give readers a general understanding.
-More detailed discussions would require analysis based on specific models and are thus not further elaborated upon in this context.
+In this section, we briefly discuss the potential cosmological implications of axion mass mixing in the string axiverse, including axion relic density, isocurvature fluctuations, dark energy, domain walls, gravitational waves, and primordial black holes.
+Notice that this is only a brief overview of the aforementioned cosmological effects, intended to provide readers with a general understanding.
+More detailed discussions would require analysis based on specific models and are thus not further elaborated upon.